mk-Guvi/AddCart/README.md

 18.)In counter.jsx,Remove the state and the increament function,change the state to props for the increament button with including  attributes and also in formatcount and getclasses functions.

 19.)In counters.jsx,add the handleincreament function that returns the increamented values of the counter and add it in the Onincreament attribute of the increament button.

+20.)create navbar.jsx file under components folder .create the  navber component init.Import this component in the app.jsx

+21.)create app.jsx under  src and create the app  component init that returns the navber and counters component and import this app component in the index.jsx as a component.